 If you have comments about our services or suggestions for improvements please speak to any member of the Practice Team or drop a comment slip into the comments boxes in our practice waiting rooms.
 Our Practice Manager is also pleased to hear directly from patients.
-Please ask if you wish to speak to her.
+Please ask if you wish to speak to him.

 If you are not satisfied, or have a larger complaint, this should be made orally to the Complaints Manager in person, who will make written notes, or your complaint should be submitted in writing.
 We will normally acknowledge your complaint within three working days and aim to have your complaint looked into within fifteen working days.